 While it is still preferred that a physical signature is obtained for an assignment of benefit, the rules have been relaxed for COVID-19 telehealth items only.
 The new guidelines state that “a practitioner’s documentation in the clinical notes of the patient’s agreement to assign their benefit as full payment for the service would be sufficient.”
-You can find the full details on page 5 of this FAQ.

 You may use mail, email or fax for prescriptions and referrals.
 Doctors are also authorised to take photos of scripts, however, schedule 8 drugs are not included in this.
 The AMA supports that fast-tracking of e-prescribing and e-referring underway by the Department of health.

 There are currently no MBS telehealth items that will allow GP nurses cannot provide telehealth on behalf of GPs.

 Allied health professionals can provide telehealth under the Workforce Incentive Program arrangements.

 The expansion of temporary MBS telehealth items in response to COVID-19 enables GPs and other practitioners to provide MBS funded services to patients in residential aged care facilities (RACFs) via video-conferencing or by telephone.

 Telehealth consultations must only be provided where it is clinically safe and appropriate to do so.